Introduction to IoT: Fundamentals of IoT

-Additionally, chemical sensors play a crucial role in detecting both chemical and biochemical substances.
+\item Medical Sensors\\The healthcare industry is one of the most influential fields where innovation and IoT have paved the way.
+Wearable devices and sensors have facilitated remote monitoring for physicians and enabled researchers to collect data continuously and in real-time.
+These devices come in different forms, such as wristbands, smartwatches, and monitoring patches.
+Smartwatches and fitness trackers, known for their versatility, have gained popularity among consumers.
+Likewise, monitoring patches have emerged as a valuable asset to the healthcare sector by enabling remote treatment for patients. \item Neural Sensors\\Neural sensors play a crucial role in comprehending the workings of human neurons by enabling us to decode brain signals, assess the brain's current state, and, when necessary, optimize it for improved focus and attention.
+This practice is commonly referred to as \textit{Neurofeedback} \cite{gruzelier2014eeg}. \item Environmental and Chemical Sensors\\ While conventional tools manage parameters such as temperature and pressure, specialized environmental sensors play a crucial role in evaluating air quality.
+These sensors detect gases and particulate matter \cite{sekhar2010chemical}, while also measuring factors like temperature, humidity, pressure, and pollution.
+Besides, chemical sensors play a crucial role in detecting both chemical and biochemical substances.
 Among the innovative technologies available are the electronic nose (e-nose) and electronic tongue (e-tongue), which rely on pattern recognition to sense chemicals based on odor and taste.
-These sensors find valuable applications in smart cities for monitoring pollution levels \cite{manna2014vehicular}. \item RFID\\ RFID technology finds widespread use in various IoT applications, serving as sensors.
+These sensors find valuable applications in smart cities for monitoring pollution levels \cite{manna2014vehicular}. \item Radio-Frequency Identification (RFID)\\ RFID technology, which serves as sensors, finds widespread use in various IoT applications.
 For instance, it is employed for tracking products within extensive inventories or monitoring items within large retail stores.

-\end{enumerate} \item Actuators\\ Actuators hold a crucial role and operate in direct contrast to sensors.
+\end{enumerate} \item Actuators: Actuators hold a crucial role and operate in direct contrast to sensors.
 They transform energy into physical motion and are typically positioned on the outer periphery of a system.
 Take, for instance, a scenario involving a smart home system that incorporates numerous sensors and actuators.
 In this setup, the actuators receive signals from the sensors and, depending on the context, carry out actions such as locking or unlocking doors, toggling lights or electrical devices on or off, regulating the house's temperature, or setting alarms for emergencies.
 Essentially, actuators respond to and execute commands based on the signals they receive from sensors or other devices.

 \end{enumerate}